Year 3

 Home Learning:

-Children will receive new home learning tasks set on Seesaw or on paper in their homework wallet every Friday and they will have until the following Thursday to complete this.
+Children will receive new home learning tasks set on paper in their homework wallet every Friday and they will have until the following Thursday to complete this.
 Your child should be able to tackle most tasks independently; however it is advisable to check their understanding of each task and to encourage them to take pride in their work.
 Home learning tasks are normally English or maths based and relate to learning in school over the previous week.
 However, it may also take the form of topic or research based activities.

 Spellings:

-The children will receive new spellings every Friday and will be tested on these words the following Thursday.
+The children will receive new spellings every Friday and will be tested on these words the following Friday.
 The spellings children are given link to the spelling pattern we have been learning in class that week.
 Please use the ‘look, cover, write, check’ method in their green spelling books to help the children learn their spellings.
 I will note any mistakes in your child’s book for further revision at home.

 Maths Practice: